 Is your thermal printer underperforming?
-There’s a good chance that those print inaccuracies are the direct result of dirty printheads.
+There’s a good chance that those print inaccuracies directly result from dirty printheads.

-Most manufacturers recommended that you clean a thermal printer’s printhead after every use or, at the very least, every time media (ribbon or paper) is changed.
+Most manufacturers recommend that you clean a thermal printer’s printhead after every use or, at the very least, every time you change media (ribbon or paper).
 Regular and effective cleanings will prevent the cleaning head from getting clogged.
-While thermal printheads are considered consumables, cleaning will certainly extend their lives.
-In fact, a well-maintained thermal printhead can last as many as 10 years.
+While thermal printheads are considered consumables, cleaning will undoubtedly extend their lives.
+A well-maintained thermal printhead can last as many as ten years.

 The most common thermal printhead contaminants include: